Utes and Huskies have late game Saturday.

-He leaves his job as the receivers' coach with some notable accolades.
-Of Utah's seven receivers who have reached 1,000 yards in a season, two were coached by Roderick.
+In his first nine years, Roderick experienced success with the wideouts, coaching two of Utah’s seven all-time receivers to reach 1,000 yards in a season.
 David Reed set Utah single-season records for receptions (81) and yards (1,188) in 2009 and led the Mountain West Conference in receiving yards per game (91.4).
-Dres Anderson had 1,002 receiving yards as a junior last year, led the Pac-12 in yards per reception (18.91) and finished fourth in conference in yards per game (83.5).
+Dres Anderson had 1,002 receiving yards in 2013, led the Pac-12 in yards per reception (18.91) and finished fourth in conference in yards per game (83.5).

 Reed was a 2009 first-team all-MWC selection, while Anderson was honorable mention all-Pac-12 in 2013.
 Three Roderick-coached Utah receivers made second-team all-MWC: Brent Casteel (2006), Freddie Brown (2008) and Jereme Brooks (2010).

-In addition to 2014 Las Vegas Bowl MVP Wilson, Roderick coached the Offensive MVP of the 2005 Emerald Bowl, receiver Travis LaTendresse, who set bowl records for receptions (16) and yards (214) in a win over Georgia Tech.
+In addition to 2014 Las Vegas Bowl MVP Wilson, Roderick coached the Offensive MVP of the 2005 Emerald Bowl in receiver Travis LaTendresse, who set bowl records for receptions (16) and yards (214) in a win over Georgia Tech.

-In his former position as the offensive coordinator, quarterbacks coach and recruiting coordinator at Southern Utah, the Thunderbirds finished 21st in the NCAA FCS in total offense in 2004, averaging 412.5 yards per game.
+As the offensive coordinator, quarterbacks’ coach and recruiting coordinator at Southern Utah in 2004, the Thunderbirds finished 21st in the NCAA FCS in total offense, averaging 412.5 yards per game.
 They also averaged 270.5 passing yards per game (14th in the NCAA FCS) to set a school record.
 Receiver Jerome Eason was named first-team all-conference.

-In his first year as SUU's offensive coordinator, the Thunderbirds set school records for passes attempted and completed (the latter since broken).
+In his first year as SUU’s offensive coordinator, the Thunderbirds set the school record for passes attempted and completed (the latter since broken).
 SUU’s offense also produced several single-game top-10 performances.

 Prior to SUU, Roderick coached the running backs at Snow College in 2002 and was a graduate assistant at BYU from 1999-2001, working with the linebackers his first year and the receivers his last two years.